 The fluid level for the hydraulic steering should be checked frequently and maintained at the proper level.
-The steering fluid level at the vent/fill plug in the helm should be maintained at no less than 1/2'' below the bottom of the filler cap threads.
+The steering fluid level at the vent/fill plug, located on the helm above the steering wheel, should be maintained at no less than 1/2" below the bottom of the filler cap threads.